aka Absorbency Boy

 After this, Niedrigh gave up on a career as an adventurer and took up his studies.
-He traveled to the Arctic, where he unearthed a crystal tablet bearing what appeared to be the true history of Superman.
+He traveled to the Arctic, where he unearthed a crystal tablet bearing what appeared to be the "true history of Superman."
 This document claimed that Superman was not born on Krypton, but on Earth.
 To Kirt, this all made sense.
 He reasoned that the Legion had brought Superman from the past in order to legitimize their platforms of racial harmony and galactic peace.

 He regarded the Legion's presence as an alien invasion.
 Taking the name Earth-Man, he succeeded in convincing many people that the Legion had fooled people for years with "their version" of Superman's history.
 He began recruiting like-minded individuals and formed the Justice League of Earth, with Spider-Girl and several other powerful Terran rejects.
-Golden Boy helped him fund his endeavor.
+Golden Boy helped him fund their endeavor.
 (Action #859)

 Earth-Man's message swept the globe and soon aliens became the targets of persecution.
 The Justice Leauge began to purge Earth of other super-powered heroes.
 When they faced the Substitute Heroes, Color Kid was blinded, Infectious Lass tossed into the time stream, and Double Header was killed.
 (Action #862)

 The Legion was forced to go underground during this time.
 Meanwhile, the Justice League grew near-invincible.
 Brainiac 5 ultimately hatched a plan to retrieve Superman from the past, in order to right things.
 But when Superman arrived in the 31st century, he found that Earth-Man had used Sun Boy's powers to turn Earths sun to red.
 (Action #858) While the Justice League captured the three Legion founders, Superman and several others rallied the underground forces. (#859)